Esri/military-features-data/data/mil2525d/utilities/military-features-utilities/README.md

 The structure of the geodatabase is determined by the contents of the CSV files found in a  folder selected at run-time.
 The most recent version of these CSV files can be found [here](https://github.com/Esri/joint-military-symbology-xml/tree/master/samples/military_feature_schemas).

 A Versions table is added to the newly created geodatabase.
-The contents of that Versions table is based on the Versions.csv file found in the input folder, [here for example](https://github.com/Esri/joint-military-symbology-xml/tree/master/samples/military_feature_schemas/Versions.csv).
+The contents of that Versions table is based on the [versions.csv](https://github.com/Esri/military-features-data/blob/master/data/mil2525d/utilities/style-utilities/merge-stylx-utilities/versions.csv) file found in this repo.
 The "Version" information for `automated_creation_date` and `last_modification_date` are populated with the current date when the tool is run.

-Each feature class created in the geodatabase is populated with the field specifications found in the corresponding field schema CSV files, also found [here](https://github.com/Esri/joint-military-symbology-xml/tree/master/samples/military_feature_schemas).
+Each feature class created in the geodatabase is populated with the field specifications found in the corresponding field schema CSV files, also found [here](https://github.com/Esri/joint-military-symbology-xml/tree/master/samples/military_feature_schemas) and documented [here](https://github.com/Esri/joint-military-symbology-xml/blob/master/samples/README.md).

 #### Steps